pathint/reoa/README.md

 ## Contact Us
-If you would like to receive updates from us regarding bug fixes, patches, feature updates or if you would like to contact us, please write to [1353023@qq.com](1353023@qq.com) or contact us at QQ/WeChat: 1353023.
+If you would like to receive updates from us regarding bug fixes, patches, feature updates or if you would like to contact us, please write to [1353023@qq.com](1353023@qq.com) or contact us via QQ or WeChat: 1353023.